 There are three types of colorblindness (color vision deficiencies).
 These include:

-- Total color blindness (achromatopsia), which is rare but serious condition that causes individuals to see only shades of gray — no other colors at all — even with corrective lenses or glasses on
+• Total color blindness is rare but serious.
+It causes individuals to see only shades of gray.
+They can’t see any other colors, even with corrective lenses.

 How do I know if I am colorblind?

 To find out if you have a color vision deficiency, there are several tests that can be used.
-The most common is the Ishihara test in which you have to identify a number or symbol by looking at a series of circles filled with dots of different colors.
+The most common is the Ishihara test.
+In it, you have to identify a number or symbol.
+You do this by looking at a series of circles filled with dots of different colors.
 Some symbols are easier to see than others depending on whether or not you have normal color vision.

-If you want to determine your total color blindness and not just if you’re red-green deficient, the Farnsworth-Munsell 100 hue test has been proven effective over the years and is still widely used today.
-It consists of two charts with large blocks of roughly 10 shades each that allow patients with normal vision to see subtle differences between them while those with red-green defects will struggle to identify them all correctly.
+You want to test if you are totally color blind, not just red-green deficient.
+The Farnsworth-Munsell 100 hue test is proven and still widely used.
+It has two charts.
+Each has large blocks of about 10 shades.
+They let patients with normal vision see subtle differences.
+But, those with red-green colorblindness will struggle to identify them all.

-The Cambridge Color Test involves analyzing how quickly subjects can match various colored disks when presented as pairs (A:B) against solid backgrounds (A:C).
-Those who complete this task quickly may suffer from some degree of tritanopia; those who take more time may suffer from protanopia; those who take even longer will probably be dichromats because they cannot perceive violet hues at all!
+The Cambridge Color Test involves analyzing how quickly subjects can match colored disks.
+The disks are shown as pairs (A:B) against solid backgrounds (A:C).
+Quick completers may suffer from some tritanopia.
+Slow ones may suffer from protanopia.
+The slowest will likely be dichromats.
+They can’t see violet at all!

-Pseudo-isochromatic plates are another popular test used for diagnosing red-green deficiencies because they require only one quick glance from participants; however, these plates must be viewed under specific lighting conditions (e .g., daylight), which makes it difficult for many people outside North America to use them regularly during routine checkups due their lack thereof outdoors as well as indoors during nighttime hours when artificial lights give off wavelengths other than white light waves which will interfere with viewing results even though both types appear identical during daylight hours).
+Pseudo-isochromatic plates are another popular test for diagnosing red-green color blindness.
+They only need one quick glance from participants.
+But, these plates must be viewed under specific lighting conditions (e.g., daylight).
+This makes it hard for many people outside North America to use them.
+They lack the needed lighting outdoors and indoors at night.
+Artificial lights at night give off non-white light.
+This interferes with the results, even though both types of light look the same during the day.

 No matter what type of pilot you want to be, you must have a certain level of color vision.

 If you are colorblind and want to be a pilot, you can still fly.
 There are many different types of flying jobs available to people with impaired color vision.
-However, if you want to become a commercial pilot or military pilot, then there is only one type of flying for which you can be considered—the private sector.
+But, if you want to be a commercial or military pilot, then only one type of flying counts—the private sector.

-Private pilots don’t carry passengers or cargo; they just enjoy flying their own planes for recreation or business purposes.
-It’s important that private pilots have good depth perception in order to avoid crashing into obstacles while landing and taking off from small airports without runways.
-Private pilots also need good peripheral vision so that they can scan the sky for other aircraft traffic before moving through it during takeoffs and landings.
+Private pilots don’t carry passengers or cargo.
+They just enjoy flying their own planes for fun or business.
+Private pilots need good depth perception.
+This helps them avoid crashing into obstacles while landing and taking off from small airports without runways.
+Private pilots also need good side vision.
+They use it to scan the sky for other aircraft.
+They do this before moving through it during takeoffs and landings.

 (Source)

-The requirements for certification and for flight also vary according to whether you are applying for a Private Pilot License (PPL), Commercial Pilot License (CPL) or Airline Pilot License (ATPL).
+The requirements for certification and for flight also vary.
+It depends on whether you are applying for a Private Pilot License (PPL), Commercial Pilot License (CPL) or Airline Pilot License (ATPL).

 This is the most important part: there are no specific color-blindness requirements for private pilots.
 In fact, there are no regulations that specify any particular eye condition at all.
-As long as you can pass your vision test—which requires 20/40 vision with or without glasses (or a score of +2 on the Snellen eye chart) in one eye and 20/70 in the other—you’re good to go.
+As long as you can pass your vision test, you’re good to go.
+The test needs 20/40 vision with or without glasses (or a score of +2 on the Snellen eye chart) in one eye and 20/70 in the other.

-The requirements for commercial pilots are slightly more stringent: you must have 20/100 vision in each eye, with or without correction.
-If your colorblindness is such that you fall below this level of acuity, it’s possible to receive a waiver from whoever reviews your application for certification if you’ve completed training at an FAA-approved facility and demonstrated proficiency in aircraft safety procedures before taking off alone (e.g., by passing an oral exam).
-However, these waivers are difficult to obtain and rarely granted when they do exist; if possible, it may be better just not apply at all until after treatment has improved your eyesight sufficiently that there won’t need any special dispensation given anymore!
+The requirements for commercial pilots are slightly stricter.
+You must have 20/100 vision in each eye, with or without correction.
+If you are too colorblind to pass this test, the person who reviews your certification application can give you a waiver.
+But, only if you’ve trained at an FAA-approved facility and shown you know aircraft safety procedures before flying solo.
+For example, by passing an oral exam.
+However, these waivers are hard to get.
+They are rarely granted if they exist.
+It might be better to not apply at all until after your treatment has improved your eyesight enough.
+Then, you won’t need any special permission anymore!

 You can be a pilot if you are colorblind, but there are some tests you must take